sauravshrestha13/reward_system/README.md

         Set status to "Expired" in records of rewards table by date comparison.
     </li>
     <li>
-        A new record is entered into expired logs table.
+        A new record is then entered into expired_logs table.
     </li>
 </ul>